 Now 31, Davila currently plays for Macarthur FC in Australia, and briefly had a stint at Dehli Dynamos after leaving Chelsea permanently.

 Mata is one of those players who you can’t help but love.

 A top-quality midfielder for Valencia and Spain, AVB brought Mata to the club for £23.5million in August 2011.

 Mata was sensational for Chelsea, with 32 goals and 58 assists, before being sold to Manchester United by Jose Mourinho in January 2014.

-He performed well for United, but never really hit those Chelsea heights again, and now 33, rarely sees the Old Trafford pitch any more.
+He performed well for United, but never really hit those Chelsea heights again, and is now playing for Galatasary in Turkey.

 One of the nicest guys in football, Chelsea fans often think about what might have been if he never left.

 Chelsea paid £8million to sign the highly-rated Belgian goalkeeper from Genk, and immediately loaned him out to Atletico Madrid.